endrizzimarco/roulette-sim/README.md

 - Martingale
 - Paroli
 - D'Alembert
+- Oscar's grind
 - Irfan's strategy
 - Variation of Irfan's strategy

 ## What is Irfan's strategy?

-Irfan's strategy is to bet on 2/3 columns.
-The 2 columns chosen are the ones that did not appear in the last spin.
-If a loss in incurred, th bet is repeated on the same 2 columns.
-Variations such as `irfans_with_martingale` and `irfans_with_paroli` are also available and follow the aforementioned strategies with the addition of a martingale or paroli respectively.
+Irfan's strategy involves betting on 2 out of the 3 dozens.
+The 2 dozens chosen are the ones that did not appear in the last spin.
+If a loss in incurred, the bet is repeated on the same 2 dozens.
+Variations such as `irfans_with_martingale` and `irfans_with_paroli` are also available and follow the aforementioned strategies with the addition of Martingale or Paroli respectively.

 ## Usage